-The Amharic alphabet is a Ge’ez alphabet system used for Amharic and other semitic languages of Ethiopia.
-Ge’ez is a language of ancient Ethiopia and the precursor of Amharic and Tigrigna languages in Ethiopia and Eritrea.
-It is also used as the liturgical language of the Ethiopian Orthodox Tewahedo Church where it originated from.
+Amharic uses a writing system called Ge’ez script, which is an ancient alphasyllabary used by several Semitic languages of Ethiopia.
+Ge’ez is a language of ancient Ethiopia and the precursor of Semitic languages in Ethiopia and Eritrea.
+It is also used as the liturgical language of the Ethiopian Orthodox Tewahedo Church.

 Ge'ez script descended from the Ancient South Arabian script is written from left to right.
 The script is the only actively used native African writing system and one of the oldest in the world.
 Tigrinya, Adarigna, Guragigna are some of the other Ethiopian languages that use the script.
 Each of these languages have their own alphabets which are all created from the Ge’ez script.

 The alphabets are closely similar and only differ with the addition or omission of a few Ge’ez letters.
 The version, which the Amharic language uses is called Fidel or most commonly, Amharic Alphabet.
 It includes extra letters such as ቸ (Ce), ሸ (She), ጨ (Che) which are not in Ge’ez script.